UtrechtUniversity/irods-sudo-microservices/README.md

 iRODS Sudo Microservices
 ========================

-The Sudo microservices provide policy-enhanced administrative operations for managing users, groups, metadata and ACLs.
+The Sudo microservices empower users to execute operations typically reserved for iRODS administrators.
+Combined with application of the iRODS programmable policies they facilitate fine-grained delegation of authority.
+The supported operations cover managing users and groups, metadata and ACLs.
-They allow regular iRODS users to perform administrative actions authorized by policies.

 ## Download ##